floehopper/jamesmead.org/source/blog/2020-09-10-a-simple-rails-development-environment-using-nix-shell.html.md

 I'm still interested in working out how to have a project use a specific patch version of Ruby and to be able to lockdown the exact version of bundler.
 I've been reading about [nix flakes][] and although I haven't completely got my head around them, I think they _might_ be what I'm looking for, because they have a "lock file" which I believe can pin your dependencies to ensure reproducibility.

 However, I still feel as if that's a bit of a tangent.
 My main aim is to be able to have multiple Rails projects on the same computer with various flavours and versions of databases, etc. So I think my next step should be to setup a development environment for a Rails project which uses a database.

+*Update*: I've belatedly realised that some gems in this project (e.g. nokogiri) had dependencies which were satisfied by OS packages installed in my OSX environment, i.e. I forgot to isolate the nix shell from this environment like I did when investigating the dependency on node.js in my previous article.
+I plan to tackle doing this soon.

 ### Further reading